A11yWatch/react-estate/README.md

 | reducer      | old,new | void   | Optional: controled update  |

 For more examples on actually usage checkout [Multiplayer](https://github.com/jeffreymendez1993/Multiplayer) or [react-native-estate-example](https://github.com/jeffreymendez1993/react-native-estate-example) for a basic example.

-## In progess

-1. Currenty working on accessing state outside of a react component.